vbeakovic/RepData_PeerAssessment1/PA1_template.md

 From the result above it is clear that only the variable "steps" has missing values and an imputing strategy has to be defined to fill in missing values.
 To select an imputing strategy a panel plot showing average number of steps per interval per each day of week.
-The panel plot is prodced using only complete cases.
+The panel plot is produced using only complete cases.

 ```r